tech-med/medlearnity.com/src/content/blog/whats-your-usmle-step-1-mentality/index.md

 ---

-title: "What’s your USMLE Step 1 Mentality?"
+title: 'What’s your USMLE Step 1 Mentality?'
 pubDate: 2020-08-23
 categories:
-  - "study-schedule"
+  - 'study-schedule'
-  - "usmle"
+  - 'usmle'
-  - "usmle-step-1"
+  - 'usmle-step-1'
-description: "How to get your mindset right for Step 1 success"
+description: 'How to get your mindset right for Step 1 success'
 ---

 # How to get your mindset right for Step 1 success